 Video: Submit a 5 to 8 minute video that demonstrates your ability to implement the EIE project-based curriculum effectively.
 The video should include at least one of the following elements of the EIE process: a) establishing the context for the unit of study and/or introducing the problem to be solved; b) reviewing resources available to students as part of the unit; c) establishing the criteria for the student process, product, or project that are derived from standards; d) establishing classroom norms and procedures; e) encouraging student voice and choice including identification of real-world issues and problems students want to address in projects; f) scaffolding instruction that provides content on a need to know basis and is guided by student questions; g) providing direction or activities that improve student collaboration; h) modeling of management tools such as the Engineering Design Notebooks and additional calendars, project work reports, work logs, or rubrics; i) use of effective questioning strategies that help students to reflect on their learning, clarify their understanding, or extend thinking to multiple subject areas or real life applications; j) providing effective feedback to encourage revision of student process and design choices.
 This video should follow all relevant district/charter and FERPA guidelines.

 Student Work: Submit three examples of student work that is produced as the student completes the EIE unit.
 These may be drawn, photocopied, photographed or video recorded.
 These may include design plans, design iterations, data charts, reflective entries in the student's engineering design notebooks, student presentations, and student products.
+Be sure to follow your district/charter guidelines for student privacy.
 May also include teacher added extensions such as collaborative work rubrics, time management tools, historical perspective or real life application reports or activities, or various science and math extensions.
 These examples should demonstrate your ability to implement the EIE curriculum effectively.

 Unit Plan: Submit a unit plan that demonstrates understanding of the structure of EIE units.
 For each of the 4 lessons in the unit, plans should include identification of key knowledge (what students should know and be able to do) including vocabulary; essential resources and anticipation of additional resources to meet student needs; questions that guide student learning (reflect, clarify, and extend); standards addressed from multiple disciplines (science, math, language arts, social studies) as well as indicators of learning for 21st century skills (communication, collaboration, creative thinking, critical thinking); extensions to real world applications and careers; and plans for assessment of student learning.